BombBomb vs. Loom vs. Vidyard vs. Bonjoro: 2022 Video Platform Comparison

 Who is BombBomb For?

-Where Bonjoro mainly works with creators, online coaches, SaaS, and e-commerce brands, BombBomb targets a different set of industries; Real Estate, Mortgage, Automotive, and their UX and integrations stack is very much geared towards these markets.
+Where Bonjoro mainly works with solopreneurs, SaaS, and e-commerce brands, BombBomb targets a different set of industries; Real Estate, Mortgage, Automotive, and their UX and integrations stack is very much geared towards these markets.

-BombBomb vs. Loom vs. Bonjoro vs. Vidyard GoVideo: Pricing Comparison:
+BombBomb vs. Loom vs. Bonjoro vs. Vidyard: Pricing Comparison:

 Bonjoro offers four plans, with pricing for companies of all sizes.
 Here's a breakdown of the plans, and who they are best suited to:

-The Free plan limits you to 50 unbranded videos a month.
+The Free plan limits you to 50 unbranded video emails, and unlimited unbranded screen recordings.
 Best for newbies and light users.

-The Basic plan lets you send up to 50 branded videos per month.
+The Starter plan lets you send up to 50 branded video emails per month, and unlimited branded screen recordings, including a CTA button on your videos.
 Best for light solo users wanting custom branding.

-The Pro plan, which alongside unlimited videos, ups your number of Workflows and Message Templates to three.
-Best for individuals & teams running multiple video funnels - for example, one for new leads, one to thank buyers, and one to engage inactive customers.
+The Pro plan, which alongside 5 included team members and unlimited videos, ups your number of Workflows and Message Templates to five.
+Best for individuals & teams using video at multiple points in their sales and marketing funnels.

-The Grrrowth plan ups the number of Workflows and Message Templates to 10, and lets you remove the "Powered by Bonjoro" badge from your videos.
-It also includes Roll-ups which is quick, time-saving way, to send Bonjoro videos to groups.
-Best for power users running multiple funnels, and teams using personal video at scale.
+The Grrrowth plan includes 10 users, ups the number of Workflows and Message Templates to 25, and lets you remove the "Powered by Bonjoro" badge from your videos.
+It also includes Group Video Messaging to send video emails to large groups.
+Best for power users, and teams using personal video at scale.

-BombBomb is geared towards Real Estate and offers annual subscriptions only.
+BombBomb is geared towards Real Estate and offers no free plan.

 Loom excel when it comes to simple, clean messaging, and this extends to their pricing.

 You can see everything you need to know right in the screen-shot below.
-The $10 Pro plan adds HD videos, unlimited storage, more robust editing tools, and video call-to-actions to their existing free screen recording tool.
+The $10 Pro plan (monthly billing) adds unlimited videos, unlimited recording length, and more robust editing tools.
+Beyond that, the enterprise pricing for teams is a 'speak to sales' option like with Bombbomb.

 Depending on your specific needs, one platform might make sense over the others.